vwxyzjn/cleanrl/README.md

 ## Acknowledgement

+CleanRL is a community-powered by project and our contributors run experiments on a variety of hardware.

+* We thank many contributors for using their own computers to run experiments
+* We thank Google's [TPU research could](https://sites.research.google/trc/about/) for providing TPU resources.
-We thank [Hugging Face](https://huggingface.co/)'s cluster for providing GPU computational resources to this project.
+* We thank [Hugging Face](https://huggingface.co/)'s cluster for providing GPU resources.